selwynpolit/d9book/book/setup_mac.md

 ### wget

 GNU Wget is a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS, the most widely used Internet protocols.
+You can use wget for running Drupal cron.

 ```
 brew install wget